Battle Study # 11

 If that was their intention, they did a sloppy job.
 There were survivors and their accounts of the incident grew to mythical proportions.
 Within twenty four hours, the death toll under US POW's would be well in the hundreds.

-During the Malmedy Massacre investigation, confessions were obtained through the use of force by the American interrogators.
+During the Malmedy Massacre investigation, confessions are said to have been obtained through the use of force by the American interrogators.
 This caused the court's verdicts to be reviewed.
 But it nevertheless leaves the main accusation untouched.
 A group of American soldiers was shot and killed after they had surrendered and were disarmed.

 On February 23rd 2008, Battledetective.com visited the exact location of the field in which most of the massacre victims fell.
 After the first volley of fire, the G.I.'s made an escape attempt in the direction of a tree line on a slope in South Western direction.
 Several escapees were then shot in the fields leading to that tree line.